TAICHI ISHIZUKI - CEO

 Yoji began learning to cook when he was 18 years old.
 He has over 20 years of traditional Japanese cuisine and sushi experience.
 Yoji grew up in Japan and moved to the USA in 2003.
 He’s worked in sushi restaurants all across the US.
 Yoji met Taichi while working in Los Angeles, and moved to the Pacific Northwest to join us at Afuri.
 His favorite part of being a chef is being able to interact with guests and share his love of food with them.
 When he is not working, Yoji enjoys fly fishing for trout, watching movies, and drinking sake or wine.
 His favorite ramen is our yuzu shio!

-GRANT MACDONALD - EXECUTIVE CHEF
+GRANT MACDONALD - director of culinary operations

 Grant has spent the last 17 years cooking and traveling in top kitchens throughout North America, from Michelin-starred Bouley in NYC, the multiple award-winning TRIO in Austin, TX, and the storied Biltmore Four Seasons Santa Barbara to name a few.
 Each new challenge was both a learning experience, but also an opportunity to share his passion for fresh ingredients, that provide a sense of place.
 “As a chef, for inspiration, I look to my local environment – the farms, ranches, waters, and orchards,” says Grant.
 “I like to see what’s coming out of the earth, and think about how to share that experience on a plate.
 Japanese cuisine has a particularly exquisite sense of time and place, that we share in Portland, and that is why AFURI is such a good fit here.”
 When he’s not building bowls of ramen, Grant can be found walking in the woods with his wife and kids, or cooking at home!